 In addition, for the first time of our weekend, we were completely alone on the summit.
 We didn’t meet many hikers on the trail.

-Trail 7 continues past the summit and descends on the other side of the mountain to make a long 12 kilometre loop.
+Trail 7 continues past the summit and descends on the other side of the mountain to make a long 12-kilometre loop.
 In fact, from this path, it is also possible to join the Sentier National and continue your hike towards Mont Ouareau.
-But we had reached our goal (to reach the summit of Mont Kaaikop), so we came back down using the same way.
+But we had accomplish our goal (to reach the summit of Mont Kaaikop), so we came back down using the same way.